cyberbotics/webots/docs/guide/assets.md

 They typically correspond to commercially available devices.
 For generic sensors, see the [Sensors](sensors.md) section.

+## Joints

+Webots already disposes of several nodes to model the transmission of power across bodies, such as [HingeJoint](../reference/hingejoint.md), [Hinge2Joint](../reference/hinge2joint.md), [BallJoint](../reference/balljoint.md) and [SliderJoint](../reference/sliderjoint.md).
+However, in some instances it is necessary to more accurately describe the real behavior by taking into consideration factors like, for example, the clearance among gears in a drive train, which induces a gear latch.
+There are a couple of joint PROTO nodes allowing a more accurate modeling and available on [webots.cloud](https://webots.cloud/proto?keyword=joint) under the *joint* keyword.

 ## Appearances

 All the [PBR appearance](../reference/pbrappearance.md) assets are listed on [webots.cloud](https://webots.cloud/proto?keyword=appearance).